Midnapore, Calgary: Crime

+Historical Incidents

+In November 2021, an unknown man entered a Scotiabank branch location located on Midlake Boulevard.
+It is believed the suspect handed notes to 2 bank tellers with threats, and both bank tellers complied.
+The suspect then fled the scene on foot.

+In September 2022, police were called to a residence located on Bannister Manor for reports of a toddler in medical distress.
+The toddler would be transported to hospital but would pass away.
+The victim would be identified as 2 year old Olivia Hayden, and would be deemed as a homicide.

+In April 2024, the Calgary Fire Department would be called to Bannister Road for reports of a fire in a detached storage unit in the Midnapore neighborhood.
+The fire was deemed suspicious, however no formal update has been released on the outcome of the event.

+In November 2025, an unknown suspect entered the St. Mary's University campus located on the northern edge of Midnapore bearing a stolen license plate.
+The suspect then exited their vehicle and used a saw to remove a significant corner piece of a bronze sculpture located on the campus.
+The suspect then loaded the stolen piece into a vehicle and fled the scene.

+Public Transport

+Midnapore is located directly next to the Fish Creek-Lacombe CTrain station, with it having pedestrian bridge access over Macleod Trail from Bannister Road to the station.
+Several bus routes service Midnapore from Fish Creek, Shawnessy, and Somerset-Bridlewood stations.

 Education

 The community is served by Midnapore Elementary and Fish Creek Elementary public schools, as well as by Mother Teresa of Calcutta Elementary, Father James Whelihan Elementary and Junior High (Catholic), Midsun Junior High School (public) and Trinity Christian School (Christian private).

-Lake
+Midnapore Lake

 Midnapore has a community lake; the 12 ha lake was dredged in the summer of 1976.
 Around 1,150,000 m3 of earth were moved, some 32,000 m3 of which were used to create a 17 m hill on the adjoining park.
 The lake contains 625,000,000 litre of water, to a maximum depth of 10 m.
 The park is used for swimming, boating and fishing in the summer and winter sports.

 Homeowners in the community are taxed in the form of encumbrances on their property, which goes toward maintaining the lake.